Pre-planning Schema Migrations

 GitHub Actions

-Atlas provides an official GitHub Actions integration to automatically plan, review, and approve declarative schema migrations during PR workflows.
-The example below demonstrates how to set up this workflow for your repository.
+Atlas provides an official GitHub Actions integration to automatically plan, review, and approve declarative schema migrations within PR workflows.

 Plan Generated by atlas schema plan